nhsconnect/gpconnect/pages/accessrecord/accessrecord_provider_variance.md

 	  </tr>
 	  <tr>
 		<td><b>Microtest</b></td>
-		<td>Incomplete elements of a date will be returned as the first day of the month or the first month of the year as applicable e.g. a date entered as ??/??/2011 will be returned as 01 Jan 2011.</td>
+		<td>Incomplete elements of a date will be returned as the first day of the month or the first month of the year as applicable - for example, a date entered as ??/??/2011 will be returned as 01 Jan 2011.</td>
 	  </tr>
 	</tbody>
 </table>